Artificial SA-I and RA-I Afferents for Tactile Sensing of Ridges and Gratings: Results

-Both natural and artificial RA-I afferents also exhibit attenuation in the amount of stimulus detail represented within their associated SRPs with reducing gap width (Figure \ref{sa-i_grating}B for artificial RA-I afferent SRPs; see \cite{phillips2} for natural RA-I afferent SRPs).
+Both natural and artificial RA-I afferents also exhibit attenuation in the stimulus detail represented within their associated SRPs with reducing gap width (Figure \ref{sa-i_grating}B for artificial RA-I afferent SRPs; see \cite{phillips2} for natural RA-I afferent SRPs).
 Furthermore, both natural and artificial RA-I afferents exhibit faster attenuation in response to reducing gap width than their SA-I counterparts.
 For natural RA-I afferents, ``the profiles of all five fibers were clearly modulated by the 5.0\,mm gap in the stimulus, but gaps of 0.5-1.0\,mm were not represented in any of the five profiles" \cite{phillips2}.
-The central artificial RA-I afferent profile similarly shows modulation to 10 and 6\,mm gaps but edges bounded by gaps of 1-4\,mm were not represented.
+The central artificial RA-I afferent profile similarly shows modulation to 10 and 6\,mm gaps but edges bounded by gaps of 1-4\,mm are not represented due to the lower sensitivity of the tactile sensor.

-Therefore, the effect of neighbouring edges and bars appears to be similar for natural and artificial type-I afferents, except the length scale for artificial afferents is larger (6-10\,mm) than for natural afferents (3.0\,mm).
-We attribute this to differing dynamic properties of natural and artificial skin: the artificial skin is thicker and less flexible than its natural counterpart.
-Other than this difference, there was significant convergence between the artifical and natural systems.